top of page

 Fall 2017: Intern, Coffee House Press

-• Read through slush piles sent to the press and created marketing reports for the head publishing editor
+• Read through slush piles sent to the press and created marketing reports for staff.

 Fall 2013: Intern, Office for United States Congressman Keith Ellison